viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-monitoring.md

 ### Cache node summary

-Below are the metrics you'll find in the "Cache Node Summary" dashboard, along with their descriptions.
+Below are the metrics you'll find in the **Cache Node Summary** dashboard, along with their descriptions.
 This dashboard only reflects data received from cache nodes in the last 24 hours.

 ![Screenshot of cache node summary in the Azure portal interface.](../images/mcc-ent-cache-node-summary.png)